Dense generic well-rounded lattices: Preliminaries

 In this section, we will provide a short practical motivation for the construction of generic well-rounded lattices with large packing densities.
 We refer the interested reader to \cite{viterbo,belfiore,Chorti,costa2017lattices} and references therein for more details on reliable and secure wireless communications.

 When communicating over a wireless channel, reliability and security of the transmission are natural concerns.
+Lattice codes have manifested themselves as a good design tool for this purpose.
+A \emph{lattice code} is a finite collection of lattice vectors centered at the origin, often carved out by a hypersphere or a hypercube.
+The related design criteria may vary depending on the specific application and channel model.
+Over the wireless medium, the channel model can be described as

+where $\mathbf{x}\in \Lambda$ is the transmitted message, $\mathbf{n}\in \Rn$ is additive white Gaussian noise (AWGN), $H\in \R^{n\times n}$ is random fading following a certain (real, continuous) distribution, and $\mathbf{y}$ is the received distorted message.
+In the case of no fading, the channel is simply called an \emph{AWGN channel} and $H=I_n$.
+Another typical model is the \emph{Rayleigh fading channel}, which refers to the case where $H$ is diagonal with Rayleigh distributed independent entries.
+Maximum-likelihood (ML) decoding with this model corresponds to (bounded distance) closest lattice point search.

-The related design criteria may vary depending on the specific application.
-If the communication channel can be expected to be of a good quality, measured by \emph{signal-to-noise ratio (SNR)}, and we assume the typical model of a Rayleigh fading channel, then reliability can be maximized by maximizing the \emph{modulation diversity} $L$ and \emph{minimum product distance} of the lattice \cite{viterbo}.
+If the communication channel can be expected to be of a good quality, measured by \emph{signal-to-noise ratio (SNR)}, and we assume a Rayleigh fading channel, then reliability (under ML decoding) can be maximized by maximizing the \emph{modulation diversity} $L$ and \emph{minimum product distance} of the lattice \cite{viterbo}.
 The former is defined as the minimum number of non-zero coordinates in a non-zero lattice vector, and the latter is defined as for a full diversity lattice with $L=n$.
-For a low signal quality, the minimum distance of the lattice becomes crucial.
+For a low signal quality, the minimum distance $\lambda_1(\Lambda)$ becomes crucial.

+When considering security in addition to reliability, we choose a sublattice $\Lambda_s\subset \Lambda$ and the respective cosets represent our messages.
+In more detail, the lattice vector $\mathbf{m}\in \Lambda$ is ``masked'' by a randomly chosen sublattice vector $r$, and the message $\mathbf{x}=\mathbf{m}+\mathbf{r}\in \Lambda/\Lambda_s$ is sent through the channel.
+On this type of a \emph{wiretap channel} \cite{wyner, Wyner-Ozarow} we assume that the noise experienced by the eavesdropper is larger than that of the legitimate receiver.
+As a result, the legitimate receiver is able to decode the message with high probability, while the eavesdropper only gains negligible information.
+For more details on wiretap coset coding and illustrating examples, see \cite{Oggier-Sole-Belfiore}.